Gluten-Free and Health

 Consuming gluten can sometimes lead to brain fog and fatigue in individuals sensitive to gluten, affecting their cognitive function and overall mental well-being.

-See also Gluten-Free Ingredients
+See also Gluten-Free Grains

 By eliminating gluten from the diet, individuals may experience improved focus, clearer thinking, and better mood regulation due to reduced inflammation in the body.